Temporomandibular Joint (TMJ) Disorder

 The cause of TMD is not clear, but dentists believe that symptoms arise from problems with the muscles of the jaw or with the parts of the joint itself.

 Macrotrauma to the jaw, temporomandibular joint, or muscles of the head and neck such as from a heavy blow or whiplash are common causes of TMD.
 Other possible microtraumas include:

-By using TENS, Dr. Willey is able to confuse the muscle memory and find the optimum true rest position for the jaw.
+By using TENS, your Koala® doctor is able to confuse the muscle memory and find the optimum true rest position for the jaw.
 A custom made appliance called a neuromuscular orthotic is created to promote healing and maintain the new, corrected bite position.